Xavyr-R/kafka-long-running-jobs/README.md

 Pro: More control, and the ability to not acknowledge events when an error occurs
 Con: More effort than the two approaches above, also don't forget to acknowledge

-# Module: consumer-aware-listener
-Exposes the underlying consumer object to pause and resume consumption.

-Pro: can control exactly which topics and partitions to pause and resume, which means a lot of control
-Con: with great control comes greater error-proneness.
-Make sure the correct parameters are passed to the pause and resume methods

-# Module: consumer-aware-listener-with-acknowledge
-Same as the previous one except that it has auto-commit disabled and commits using the consumer object

-Pro: same as before, but sometimes you just want manual commits
-Con: same as before

-Side note on this approach: Note that spring also provides an interface that exposes both the acknowledge object as well as the consumer.
-The acknowledge object can be used in the same way as in the module "pause-container-with-acknowledge".
-To enable this, add the following property to the application.yaml:

-spring.kafka.listener.ack-mode=MANUAL_IMMEDIATE